-First off I will tell you that this knife has been discontinued from the manufacturer, but still available on the secondary market such as Amazon or eBay.
+First off I will tell you that this knife has been discontinued from the manufacturer, but still available on the secondary market such as Amazon.
 I had reservations at first to review this knife solely because it was discontinued, but after realizing how great this folder is I had to let our readers know about it.

 So what is it that I like so much about this knife?